Financial Documentation Requirements

 Private Business (Employer, Family Business, etc.): Scholarship letter must be on company letterhead, specify your name as the recipient of the funding, award amount, and duration of funding.
 The scholarship letter must be dated and signed by a company official.

-Only official award letters from the Office of Graduate Admission will be accepted.
-The award letter must be signed/dated and specify your name as the recipient of the funding, the amount, terms, and duration of the funding (including specific start and end date).
-Procedures to request an assistantship letter can be found on the Graduate Admission's website.
+The award (scholarship/fellowship/assistantship) letter for graduate students must be signed/dated and specify the student’s name as the recipient of the funding, the amount, terms, and duration of the funding (including specific start and end date).
 To accept the award, the student must follow the instructions provided along with the award letter.

 Any award or scholarship for undergraduate students provided by Stevens will be acceptable once the award letter is available on the student's portal by the Office of Undergraduate Admissions.